beesbridge/beesbridge.github.io/docs/blogs/data-mapping/data_mapping_genai.md

 The prepared JSON files are now ready for ingestion into OpenAI’s vector store.
 You can either reuse an existing store or create a new one.
 These files will be uploaded to the vector store, which will then generate and store embeddings for each data element—enabling efficient similarity search during retrieval.

-> Note: What role does **vector store** play in RAG - and fundamentally, what is RAG?
+> 📚 What role does **vector store** play in RAG - and fundamentally, what is RAG?
 For a concise overview, we recommend this article: [**Retrieval Augmented Generation (RAG) and Semantic Search for GPTs**](https://help.openai.com/en/articles/8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts)

 Create a new vector store or reuse an existing one using the OpenAI API.
 The following code snippet demonstrates how to create/get a vector store.